Convex-Dev/design/docs/cad/000_principles/README.md

 ### Apply Judgement

 Principles are rarely absolute.
-There are always tradeoffs in engineering decisions that must be considered.
+There are always trade-offs in engineering decisions that must be considered.
 Discussion is encouraged to ensure relevant aspects are considered from a number of perspectives.

 ## CAD Style Conventions

 Literal code (e.g. Convex Lisp forms) should be quoted in a fixed width font `(like this)`

-Type names like Vector or the Java type Object should be capitalised.
+Type names like the Convex Vector or the Java type Object should be capitalised.
+They SHOULD NOT be quoted as code unless they are intended as a code example.

 Where possible, follow RFC style MUST, SHOULD, MAY, SHOULD NOT etc. in formal specifications.